nicseltzer/python-training/README.md

 ### Generators
 (http://en.wikipedia.org/wiki/Generator_(computer_programming))

-Generators are a form of iterator which allow us to deal with unwieldy data- sets.
+Generators are a form of iterator which allow us to deal with unwieldy data sets.
 A generator is comparable to a function in that it takes in arguments, can be called, and can return values.
 The memory foot print of a generator is much smaller than that of a function returning a large list of items.
 Yield